conventional-changelog/commitlint/README.md

 _Dates are subject to change._

 We're not a sponsored OSS project.
-Therefor we can't promise that we will release patch versions for older releases in a timley manner.\
+Therefore we can't promise that we will release patch versions for older releases in a timely manner.\
 If you are stuck on an older version and need a security patch we're happy if you can provide a PR.

 ## Related projects